Dixtosa/Haskellpp/README.md

 Haskellpp
 =========

-TemporarilyUnnamedProgrammingLanguage which is going to be pure functional programming language!
-Yikes
+Haskellpp is going to be a purely functional programming language!
+(If I ever have that much time...)

+Yay!